-After you provide the DNS server details, the Druva Phoenix backup proxy attempts to connect to the DNS server.
+After you provide the DNS server details, the Druva backup proxy attempts to connect to the DNS server.
 If the connection is successful, provide the following details.

 - Enter KDC server name: Enter the FQDN of the Key Distribution Center (KDC) server.

 - Enter KDC port: Enter the KDC port.

 - Enter KDC user name: Enter a user name that the KDC can authenticate.

 - Enter KDC Password: Enter the password of the user entered in the KDC user name field.